gianni-rosato/aVVCator/README.md

 ## About

-Aviator enables simple & easy video encoding for the world's most advanced open video codec, AV1.
-Encode your favorite media into super efficient files with incredible quality per bit, powered by our custom SVT-AV1-PSY encoder with libopus for audio encoding.
-The sky's the limit for your old home video collection, large 4k smartphone videos, screen recordings, Blu-ray rips, you name it - take off with Aviator!
+Aviator enables simple & easy video encoding for Fraunhofers's most advanced video codec, VVC.
+Encode your favorite media into super efficient files with incredible quality per bit, powered by the VVenC encoder with AAC audio encoding.
+The sky's the limit for your old home video collection, large 4k smartphone videos, screen recordings, Blu-ray rips, you name it - take off with aVVCator!

-Aviator is designed to be a no frills, easy to use AV1 encoding GUI that any beginner can pick up and immediately understand how to use.
+aVVCator is designed to be a no frills, easy to use AV1 encoding GUI that any beginner can pick up and immediately understand how to use.

 ## Installation